 The Welsh Government has identified Wales’ historic environment law as a suitable subject for one of its first projects in an ambitious programme of legislative consolidation.
-If all goes to plan, the outcome in the next Assembly term will be new, fully bilingual legislation that is orderly, clear and easily accessible.
+If all goes to plan, the outcome will be new, fully bilingual legislation that is orderly, clear and easily accessible.

 The Legislation (Wales) Act 2019 commits the Welsh Government to take action to make Welsh law more accessible, clearer and easier to use.
 The need for the 2019 Act is well illustrated by Wales’ historic environment law.

 As it stands, our historic environment legislation is a bewildering jumble of repeatedly amended provisions that even lawyers find confusing.
 It is, moreover, largely based on two Westminster statutes that are now decades old, so the greater part of our historic environment legislation is only available in English.